joshua-scott/gatsby-theme-anchor/README.md

 ## Contributing

+This project is using yarn Workspace in order to be able to run a Gatsby project using the source code of the theme.
 Follow these steps to run the demo locally:

 1. Clone the repo: `git clone https://github.com/EmaSuriano/gatsby-theme-anchor.git`
 2. Install dependencies: `cd gatsby-theme-anchor && yarn`